 Do You Really Need to Count Calories

 I have heard from few people that, they don’t count calories on the weekend.
 But, what’s the whole idea about it?
 When the body is hungry, it demands for more nutrients and not just the calories.
-Also once you start counting calories, it takes away the joy of eating.
+Also once you start to count calories, it takes away the joy of eating.
 When cooking food, you don’t have to count calories.
 Also while eating healthy food, there is no need to count calories, but control the portion size.
 On reading further you can make out yourself if it is really necessary to count calories:-

 1. Do You actually Absorb all the Calories that You eat?

-2. Myth: Its all about Calories!
+2. Myth: Its all about to Count Calories!

 3. Nutrients and Calories vary